banzai-cicd/banzai/README.md

 2. manual deployment
   1. A user manually runs 'Build With Parameters' on the GitOps master job manually from with-in Jenkins.
   2. The user will be presented with a series of user-input stages.
-  3. The user can choose between 2 different styles of deployment
+  3. The user can choose between 3 different styles of deployment
     1. 'Select Specific Versions' - The user will provide the version for each Service that should be deployed
     2. 'Promote Stack From Another Environment' - The versions from one environment will be copied to another
+    3. 'Rollback Stack' - select a previous deployment to re-assign to an environment

 #### GitOps Configuration

-1. update the .banzai file in the repository of each Service that you would like to trigger a GitOps job .banzai additions
+1. update the .banzai file in the repository of each Service that you would like to trigger a GitOps job with an instance of **Map<String, [BanzaiGitOpsTriggerCfg](src/com/ge/nola/cfg/BanzaiGitOpsTriggerCfg.groovy)>**

+ex)
 ```
 # ensure that 'deploy' is removed then add:

 gitOpsTrigger: [
+  /develop|tag-*/ : [
     jenkinsJob: '/Banzai/GitOps/master', # the path to the GitOps master job in jenkins
-  branches: /develop|tag-*/,           # branches that should trigger a GitOps build
     stackId: 'dib'                       # the GitOps 'stack' that this service is a member of
+  ]
 ]
 ```
 2. At some point during your pipeline, write a `BanzaiUserData.[yaml/json]` to the root of your project WORKSPACE like the following